Lazy-Solutions/AdvancedSceneManager/docs/guides/Splash screens.md

 # Splash Screens

-Splash screens in **Advanced Scene Manager (ASM)** are loading screens that appear at the very beginning of startup, before any other scenes are loaded.
-They use the same system as other loading screens but are shown during startup, as all startup collections and standalone startup scenes are opened.
+Splash screens in ASM are loading screens that appear and cover startup.
+They use the same system as regular loading screens but are shown during startup, while collections or standalone startup scenes load.

 Splash scenes can be assigned in the **ASM Startup Settings**.